gedonizr6/noop/methods-psychology.md

 # Methods that affect mental states
-- emulate the work of subconscious
+- mimic the work of subconscious
  - including subconscious with some pathalogy
   - e.g. mimic symptoms of schizophrenia
  - control autonomic nervous system
   - incl. states(body/mind) and feelings
  - generating ideas, thoughts, phrases
+ - inject strong and sustained anchor into memory(free associations)
+  - e.g. when see elder person/animal/item etc - think about own decline
+  - e.g. everything related to measurment of things - associated with the sense of victim's insufficent genitalia size
+   - especially in comparison to the victim's enemies/competitors/other persons etc
-- changing context of something to change how percieve it in general
+- changing context of something to change how the victim percieved it in general
   - if you allow some action from one group of people then you should do that for any groups.
     - e.g. if you would forgieve relatives for mindful intervention of this game for you - then this game is ok and you should be thankful
 - "fork"